 This ruling has many more important implications to HOA foreclosure sales, too many to list in this article.
 We have identified those areas that we believe are of importance here.

 Again, these cases deal with the pre-October 2015 amendments to the statute.
 This office litigates the pre-change sales cases and sales made after the changes are not the same.
 Many changes were made, including ways to both assist banks in paying of liens and informing purchasers by way of public recording that such payments have been made, which drastically changes what the purchaser at these sales in actually purchasing.
 Only very well informed buyers should consider purchasing properties sold under either set of rules.

 The Wright Law Group, P.C. has several years of experience litigating claims with banks and other financial institutions who claim their security interests survived an HOA foreclosure sale.
 If you purchased a property at an HOA foreclosure sale and a bank or other institution still claims an interest in the property, we want to hear from you.
-Please call us at 702-405-0001 to schedule a consultation.
+Call us now at (702) 405-0001 to arrange a consultation.